Home > Good Food > Sourdough > How To: Use + Maintain Banneton Baskets

 These are the most common style of banneton on the market.
 They are usually reasonably priced, durable, and easy to clean.

 Cane rattan bannetons have gaps between the wrapped layers, allowing air to circulate, resulting in a loaf that’s able to grow more efficiently and slightly dries out the outer layer of the dough, creating that irresistible crust we love in a sourdough!
-These bread proofing baskets sometimes come with a linen liner.
+The bannetons often come with linen liners.

 Wood Pulp: